IBM/BlueXolo/README.md

 Please read [Full Installation guide](https://github.ibm.com/blue-xolo/blue-xolo-framework/blob/master/INSTALL.md) to get started.

-If you experience any issues with BlueXolo on a particular Operative System, please [open a ticket](https://github.ibm.com/blue-xolo/blue-xolo-framework/issues/new/choose) in the issue tracker.

 ## Usage

 ## How To Contirbute

 Please read [How_To_Contribute.md](https://github.ibm.com/blue-xolo/blue-xolo-framework/blob/master/How_To_Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Hwo to report Issues / Enhancements

+If you experience any issues with BlueXolo on any Operative System, or you have a suggestion or Enhancement please [open a ticket](https://github.ibm.com/blue-xolo/blue-xolo-framework/issues/new/choose) in the issue tracker.

 ## Licence